bartbilliet/LiveTranslate.App/README.md

 # SpeechTranslation mobile app
-Mobile app which can generate translated subtitles for any audio source.
+Mobile app which can generate translated subtitles for any audio source, in this v0.1 only supports Android (no iOS device available to test).
 Currently configured for Chinese, Japanese and Korean.

 ## Getting started